Effects of Exercise and Social Gaming on the Brain in Autism Spectrum Disorders

 Details

-- Have a diagnosis of an autism spectrum disorder without intellectual disability
+- Have autism spectrum disorder without an intellectual disability

-- Not have metal or electronic devices in their body
+- Do not have metal or electronic devices in your body

 Locations